Register your Information for Free Stone Samples Sent Express to You!

 2. Aesthetic Appeal: The stone you choose should complement the coastal style you wish to achieve.
 Opt for materials with warm, earthy tones, organic patterns, and textures that evoke a sense of natural beauty and weathered charm, such as travertine, sandstone, or coral stone.

 3. Indoor vs. Outdoor Use: Different stones may be better suited for indoor or outdoor applications.
-For outdoor areas like patios, pools, or walkways, prioritize low-maintenance options that withstand harsh weather conditions.
+For outdoor areas like patios, pools, or walkways, prioritise low-maintenance options that withstand harsh weather conditions.
 For interior spaces, consider stones that add warmth and character while being easy to clean and maintain.

 4. Maintenance Requirements: Some stones require more upkeep than others.
 Porous materials like limestone or sandstone may need regular sealing to prevent staining and moisture absorption, while harder stones like granite or quartzite are more low-maintenance.